2026 Edition

 5-Year Rule

 If your condition has been stable for 5+ years, the VA generally cannot reduce your rating unless there's clear evidence of fraud.
+This "stabilized rating" rule is why routine re-examinations typically stop after year five — the VA considers your condition permanent at that point.
+Note that this protection applies rating-by-rating, not to your overall combined percentage.

 Protection Level: Standard